Humanities: STEM

-Politicians in the United States currently espouse a need for increased funding of the STEM fields, science, technology, engineering, mathematics.
-Federal funding represents a much smaller fraction of funding for humanities than other fields such as STEM or medicine.
-The result was a decline of quality in both college and pre-college education in the humanities field.
+Politicians in the United States currently espouse a need for increased funding of the STEM fields, science, technology, engineering, and mathematics.
+Federal funding represents a much smaller fraction of funding for the humanities than other fields, such as STEM or medicine.
+The result was a decline in quality in both college and pre-college education in the humanities field.

 Three-term Louisiana Governor Edwin Edwards acknowledged the importance of the humanities in a 2014 video address to the academic conference "Revolutions in Eighteenth-Century Sociability", Edwards said:

 Without the humanities to teach us how history has succeeded or failed in directing the fruits of technology and science to the betterment of our tribe of homo sapiens, without the humanities to teach us how to frame the discussion and to properly debate the uses-and the costs-of technology, without the humanities to teach us how to safely debate how to create a more just society with our fellow man and woman, technology and science would eventually default to the ownership of—and misuse by—the most influential, the most powerful, the most feared among us.

 In Europe

 The value of the humanities debate

 The contemporary debate in the field of critical university studies centers around the declining value of the humanities.
 As in America, there is a perceived decline in interest within higher education policy in research that is qualitative and does not produce marketable products.
-This threat can be seen in a variety of forms across Europe, but much critical attention has been given to the field of research assessment in particular.
-For example, the UK [Research Excellence Framework] has been subject to criticism due to its assessment criteria from across the humanities, and indeed, the social sciences.
+This threat can be seen in a variety of forms across Europe, but much critical attention has been paid to research assessment in particular.
+For example, the UK [Research Excellence Framework] has been subject to criticism due to its assessment criteria from across the humanities and, indeed, the social sciences.
 In particular, the notion of "impact" has generated significant debate.